translate/translate/docs/formats/ini.rst

 INI Files
 *********

-Also know as initialisation files.
+Also known as initialisation files.
 These are in some cases used to store translations.

 .. _ini#conformance: